tra38/tra38.github.io/_posts/2024-07-18-disempowerment.md

 Therefore, I believe that thinking machines (like LLMs) are inherently a part of groups.
 They are reliant on the social structure, and thus must regularly interact with other machines and other humans.
 I treat both “humans” and “thinking machines” as “black boxes”, receiving input and returning output, participating in the same social dynamics (though the nature of participation may vary).
 At the same time, I do not want to repeat the phrase “humans and thinking machines” multiple times.
 Therefore, I will instead use the word “entities”, and claim that a Group consists of multiple “entities”.

 What’s important to note here is that the group’s existence is due solely due to the interdependence of entities, as it is in the best interest of each entity to cooperate.
 Thus, we can see that the biggest threat to the Group is independence.
 If an entity is able to survive, thrive, and achieve any goal without the assistance of anybody else, then this entity has no need for the group.
 If the entity is powerful enough to wipe out the Group, it could do so without any fear of blowback.
-Even if the entity still serves the group, the relationship is completely unequal, with the group being little more than pets[^3].
+Even if the entity still serves the group, the relationship is completely unequal, with the group being little more than pets<sup id="fnref:3"><a href="#fn:3" rel="footnote">3</a></sup>.

 Note though that both scenarios could only occur when we are dealing with a single powerful entity.
 If there are multiple powerful entities that can check each other, both cooperating and competing, then this independence is halted.
 We see a restoration of interdependence and the continued survival of the group.